“This Thai Spaghetti salad recipe is on REPEAT in my house!!!! So yummy. I add pan seared tofu and make it a meal. Love it! Thank you!” ~Natalie

 - Pasta Salad with Tuna

-- 8 ounces of regular spaghetti, broken in half, cooked in plenty of salted water to al dente and rinsed well with cold water
+- 8 ounces spaghetti, broken in half, cooked in plenty of salted water to al dente and rinsed well with cold water

 - 1 cup shredded red cabbage